 - Evacuate the immediate area, closing doors to area where spill has occurred.
 Restrict access to area.

 - Provide the following information.

-ACC Police will immediately contact the Environmental Health Safety and Insurance Office.
+ACC Police will immediately contact the Safety and Environmental Management Office.

-The Environmental Health, Safety, and Insurance Office will make assessment and will contact the local fire department for if required.
+The Safety and Environmental Management Office will make assessment and will contact the local fire department for if required.

-Obtain an MSDS and provide a copy to the responding party and the Environmental Health, Safety, and Insurance Office.
+Obtain an MSDS and provide a copy to the responding party and the Safety and Environmental Management Office.
 If qualified, initiate recommended spill containment and other procedures that may be safely and reasonable done.

-If the Environmental Health, Safety, and Insurance Office determine the hazardous material can be cleaned up by ACC personnel, the Environmental Health Safety and Insurance Office will provide guidance on all aspects of cleanup, including personal protective equipment and proper disposal of any associated waste.
+If the Safety and Environmental Management Office determine the hazardous material can be cleaned up by ACC personnel, the Safety and Environmental Management Office will provide guidance on all aspects of cleanup, including personal protective equipment and proper disposal of any associated waste.